lpmatos/omnistack/README.md

 ## 💻 Project

-O **Be The Hero** é um projeto que visa conectar pessoas interessadas em ajudar ongs e ongs com campanhas abertas.
+**Be The Hero** is a project that aims to connect people interested in helping ONG's.

 ## 🔖 Layout